-ATA is committed to ensuring that all students at the Academy are prepared for working life through robust behaviour and attendance policies, a well-planned curriculum, a developing culture of ambition and hard work, and a careers programme that engages students from year 7 to ensure that all student are ambitious, understand the correlation between excellent attendance, excellent behaviour, hard work, results and ambitious career aspirations.
+At Ashcroft Technology Academy (ATA) our staff are committed to ensuring that all of our students are prepared for working life in 21st century Britain.
+Through our behaviour and attendance policies, our well-planned, inclusive curriculum (with an emphasis on Maths and Science in a technology rich environment), a culture of ambition and hard work, and a careers programme that engages students from Year 7, we enable our students to learn effectively, to set and work towards ambitious goals and to appreciate the correlation that exists between excellent attendance, excellent behaviour, hard work, achievement and a successful career.

 Key Stage 4 runs from Year 9 to Year 11.
-All students in these year groups study English Language, English Literature, Mathematics (with the option of Further and Additional Mathematics for our most-able students), Core and Additional Science (with the option of Triple Sciences for our most-able students), French, Geography or History and Religious Studies or Citizenship.
-In addition to core EBACC subjects, students are encouraged to choose two further subjects.
-Again, the extended school day means that students have access to 11 subjects, to study hall, to subject power hours and to the range of extra-curricular activities on offer.
-As a result of this, students continue to have access to subjects such as Art, Computing, Drama, DT and Music, even if they choose not to study these subjects at GCSE.
+All students are entitled to study English Language, English Literature, Mathematics (with the option of Further and Additional Mathematics for our most-able students), Combined Science (with the option of Triple Science for our most-able students), French, Geography or History and Religious Studies or Citizenship.
+In addition to core EBACC subjects, students are given the opportunity to study two further subjects.
+Again, extra school days in the academic year and the extended school day provides the flexibility to offer a broad and balanced curriculum.
+This means that students have access to 11 subjects, to study hall, to subject power hours and to the full range of extra-curricular activities on offer.
+As a result of this, students continue to have access to subjects such as Art, Computing, Drama, Design Technology and Music, even if they choose not to study these subjects at GCSE.